|Nutrition Facts (per serving)|

 |Total Sugars 8g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for round Eastern European kolacky uses baking powder, cream cheese, and butter in the dough to make a flaky pastry topped with sweet fruit preserves or sweet cheese.

-These pastries are also spelled kolaczki in Polish.
+These pastries are also spelled kołaczki in Polish.
 They can be made in a wide variety of shapes, including foldovers and rolls filled with fruit preserves.
 This recipe takes the easier, but still traditional, route and makes a pastry simply topped with the preserves or sweet cheese filling as you desire.
-You can use a round cookie cutter as shown or make them into square, diamonds, or other shapes.
-Here are more kolaczki recipes to spark further explorations.
+You can use a round cookie cutter as shown or make them into squares, diamonds, or other shapes.

 You'll have to plan ahead a little, as you'll need to refrigerate the dough for a few hours or overnight before you roll it out, top it, and bake it.
 That can make it a project to complete with your kids or grandkids.
 Children enjoy making the thumbprint in the cookies where you'll add the sweet filling.

-- 1 jar of fruit or sweet cheese filling (or Czech sweet roll fillings or sweet pierogi fillings)
+1 large jar fruit, sweet cheese, Czech sweet roll fillings, or sweet pierogi filling